CodySchrank/gSwitch/README.md

 ## Roadmap

-*   Auto updates
-*   Localization
+*   Localization?
+(If you want a language make an issue)
 *   Polling for gpu vram and processor usage?
-*   A settable list of applications/processes that are allowed to use discrete gpu (when integrated only)?
+*   A settable list of applications/processes that are allowed to use discrete gpu when integrated only?

 ## Notes